Skip to contents

 max_batch_size

 The maximal batch size that is used for splitting up the input sequence.
 This limits the maximal memory that is used.
-Defaults to roughly 4GB.
-The actual batch size is optimized for use with FFTW.
+Defaults to roughly 1GB, being conservative and taking into account that R might make copies when further processing it.
+The actual batch size is the largest batch size that is smaller than max_batch_size and compatible with the requested y_sample_freq.
+You should aim to set the batch size as large as possible given your memory constraints (boundary effects become larger the smaller the batch size).

 n_threads

 Number of threads used by the computation, if supported by your platform.
-Defaults to 2 threads (to accomodate CRAN requirements).
+Defaults to 2 threads (to accommodate CRAN requirements).
+If openmp_enabled() returns FALSE, this argument is ignored, and only a single thread is used.

 progress_bar

 Monitoring progress can sometimes be useful when performing time consuming operations.
-Setting progress_bar = TRUE enables printing a progress bar to the console.
+Setting progress_bar = TRUE enables printing a progress bar to the console, printing the "loss ratio" and the number of batches.
+The loss ratio is a number between 0 and 1 and indicates how much of the batch computation has to be thrown away due to boundary artefacts.
+The higher the batch size the smaller the loss ratio will be.
 Defaults to FALSE.

 Value

-The spectogram, a numeric real-valued matrix with dimensions roughly dim ~ c(length(signal) * time_resolution * sample_freq, n_freqs).
+The spectogram, a numeric real-valued matrix with dimensions roughly dim ~ c(length(x) * x_sample_freq / y_sample_freq, n_freqs).
 The exact length of the output depends on boundary effect details.
-This matrix is wrapped into a S3-class fcwtr_scalogram so that plotting and coercion functions can be used conveniently.
+This matrix is wrapped into a S3-class "fcwtr_scalogram" so that plotting and coercion functions can be used conveniently.

 Details